ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 ### Register a study (project)

 First, log in to the [Webin submission portal test service](https://wwwdev.ebi.ac.uk/ena/submit/webin) with your Webin username and password.
 In the top left of the welcome page, there is a Dashboard menu that expands when you click on it.
 Click it and select **Register Study (Project)** (as shown in the first picture below), or click on the **Register Study** option in the **Studies (Projects)** section on the landing page.
-The options for 'Study' are shown in yellow on the welcome page - see label 2 in the above image and refer to the second image below for a more 'zoomed in' image of the options.
+The options for 'Study' are shown in yellow on the welcome page.
+See label 2 in the image above to determine where the 'Study' options are on the welcome page, and refer to the second image below for a more 'zoomed in' image of the options.

 <br>